borisdj/CsCodeGenerator/README.md

 ````

 ## How to use it
-Following is first example of ComplexNumber class and then creating its ClassModel for writing to Complex.cs<br>
+Following is first example of ComplexNumber class and then creating its ClassModel for writing to Complex.cs
+There are 2 option to configure it, one is using Fluent methods (A) and other with pure classes and properties (B).

 Class we want to generate:
 ````csharp